1966 Rose-Mar College of Beauty shooting: Victims

 Three of the slain victims were students of the school while the remaining two deceased victims were a customer and one of their children.
 The two surviving victims were a student who pretended to be dead after they were shot and the customer's 3-month-old child, who was saved by her mother shielding her with her body.

-The five deceased victims were identified as students Mary Margaret Olsen and Glenda Carter, both aged 18, and Carol Farmer, aged 19, as well as customer Joyce Sellers, aged 27, and her 3-year-old daughter Deborah Sellers.
+The five deceased victims were identified as students Mary Margaret Olsen and Glenda Sue Carter, both aged 18, and Carol Pope Farmer, aged 19, as well as customer Joyce Faye Luth Sellers, aged 27, and her 3-year-old daughter Debra LaRae Sellers.